Ma'alot massacre: Israeli response

 The next day Israel Defense Forces planes bombed offices and training bases of the DFLP and PFLP.
 According to a BBC report, the bombing inflicted damage in seven Palestinian refugee camps and villages in southern Lebanon killing at least 27 people and leaving 138 injured.

 After an investigation Attorney General Meir Shamgar decided that the three teachers who escaped and abandoned their students had done no wrong.
 Parents of the victims angrily rejected the report.

 The massacre led to the creation of the Yamam special police unit.

 Amos Horev, President of Haifa's Technion – Israel Institute of Technology, headed a Commission of Inquiry in May 1975 that investigated the massacre.
 The subsequent Commission Report listed a number of mistakes made by the government and security forces, and made several recommendations.

+The DFLP tried a second time to take hostages at a hotel in Ma'alot in 1979, but were killed by Israeli soldiers.

 Commemoration

 In 2007, American filmmakers visited Ma'alot to film a documentary on the massacre.
 A memorial corner in the library of the Netiv Meir school displays photographs of the victims and archival footage on the massacre.
 A feature movie, Their Eyes Were Dry, retells the story of the massacre.

 A Reform synagogue in southern California is named Shir Ha-Ma'alot ("Song of Ascent") in memory of the victims.